-“We are further troubled by reports that residents of Xinjiang were warned not to complain or speak openly about conditions in the region, that no insight was provided into the whereabouts of hundreds of missing Uyghurs and conditions for over a million individuals in detention,” he said.
-“The high commissioner should have been allowed confidential meetings with family members of Uyghur and other ethnic minority diaspora communities in Xinjiang who are not in detention facilities but are forbidden from traveling out of the region.
-We also note that the high commissioner was not allowed access to individuals who were part of the Xinjiang labor transfer program and have been sent to other provinces across China.”
+"We are further troubled," he said, "by reports that residents of Xinjiang were warned not to complain or speak openly about conditions in the region, that no insight was provided into the whereabouts of hundreds of missing Uyghurs and conditions for over a million individuals in detention."

-And despite Bachelet’s background and credentials, Amnesty International’s Secretary General Agnès Callamard, who previously worked as a U.N. special rapporteur on extrajudicial, summary or arbitrary executions, expressed disbelief at the outcome of the Chinese visit.
+Despite Bachelet's background and credentials, Amnesty International's Secretary General Agnès Callamard, a former U.N. special rapporteur on extrajudicial, summary or arbitrary executions, expressed disbelief at the outcome of the visit.

-“It is time for OHCHR “to publicly acknowledge the scale and gravity of human rights violations being committed by the Chinese government,” said Callamard, and Bachelet should release a “long-awaited” report on Xinjiang and present its findings to the 47-nation U.N.
+Callamard said it's time for OHCHR "to publicly acknowledge the scale and gravity of human rights violations being committed by the Chinese government," and for Bachelet to release a long-awaited report on Xinjiang and present its findings to the 47-nation U.N.
 Human Rights Council in June.

-“Failure to release a report that sufficiently addresses crimes against humanity in the region would amount to a betrayal of the victims and their families.
-This continued lack of urgency puts the credibility of the high commissioner’s office at stake,” Callamard said, adding that Bachelet’s photo opps with senior Chinese officials during her tightly controlled visit and the mischaracterizations of her statements by Chinese state media left an “impression that she has walked straight into a highly predictable propaganda exercise for the Chinese government.”
+“Failure to release a report that sufficiently addresses crimes against humanity in the region would amount to a betrayal of the victims and their families," Callamard said, adding that Bachelet's photo opps with senior Chinese officials during her tightly controlled visit and Chinese media's mischaracterizations of her statements left an "impression that she has walked straight into a highly predictable propaganda exercise for the Chinese government."

-Bachelet praised China for hitting its poverty reduction targets 10 years ahead of schedule, introducing universal health care and “almost universal” unemployment insurance, and for supporting the U.N.’s 17 Sustainable Development Goals for 2030.
-She also welcomed China’s legal revisions that she said “should bring about several improvements for protection of women’s rights.”
+Bachelet praised China for hitting its poverty reduction targets 10 years ahead of schedule, including its introduction of universal health care and "almost universal" unemployment insurance, and for supporting the U.N.'s 17 Sustainable Development Goals for 2030.
+She also welcomed China's legal revisions that she said "should bring about several improvements for protection of women’s rights."

-The International Campaign for Tibet, however, said it also was deeply disappointed that Bachelet’s visit basically “handed the Chinese government a political victory” and as she spoke at the virtual press conference she “adopted the Chinese Communist Party’s framing of policies, domestically and internationally.”
+The International Campaign for Tibet, however, said it, too, was disappointed that Bachelet's visit basically "handed the Chinese government a political victory" and that, as she spoke at the virtual press conference, she had "adopted the Chinese Communist Party’s framing of policies, domestically and internationally."